 If you love exploring temples like me, don’t miss this one!
 Uluwatu Temple, also known as Pura Luhur Uluwatu, is located in a dramatic setting – on a steep, narrow clifftop.
 Don’t forget to cover your knees and shoulder during your visit.

-An incredible way to fully appreciate this temple is to watch traditional Balinese dance called Kecak that is performed within the temple grounds.
+An incredible way to fully appreciate this temple is to watch a traditional Balinese dance called Kecak that is performed within the temple grounds.

 Single Fin Beach Club